brannerchinese/rc_study_plans/sections/os_chinese_input_methods_linux.md

 ## Chinese Input Methods for Linux

-### `Maté`
+### `Maté

-**20170405**: Installed `maté` desktop and configured it to use Noto Sans Mono CJK TC Reg 14 font.
+**20170405**: Installed `Maté` desktop and configured it to use Noto Sans Mono CJK TC Reg 14 font.
 Upper code-points not supported by any of the (too many) fonts that come with the system or that I installed.

 To find what characters a font supports, see http://stackoverflow.com/questions/4458696/finding-out-what-characters-a-font-supports

 There are Ibus instructions at https://wiki.debian.org/I18n/ibus, but Maté is not listed. `ibus-daemon` and then `ibus restart` are accepted without error.
-If another desktop is needed, look here first: https://wiki.debian.org/gnome-chinese-input

 Accented characters cause the font some problems.
 Some are not found.
+Here is a test: 也是 斤斤計較Maté.

 Within Vim, I can use `ctrl-U` rather than `ctrl-v u` to enter by code point.